'Pretty dang sweet!': CSI's Steed takes 4th in breakaway roping at college finals

 “Sage did great,” CSI head coach Steve Birnie told the Times-News in a text message.
 “He just needed better horses on his last two.
 He’ll be that much better next year.”

 One Idaho contestant did leave Casper with a national championship.
-Monteview’s Tristen Hutchings, who dazzled as a pro rookie last year, winning four rounds of bull riding to finish third in the world standings, won the collegiate title for the second time in three years.
+Monteview’s Tristen Hutchings, who dazzled as a pro rookie last year, winning four rounds of bull riding at the Wrangler National Finals Rodeo to finish third in the world standings, won the collegiate title for the second time in three years.

 Idaho cowboy Brady Portenier, fresh off his biggest payday of the season, isn’t just riding with confidence.
 He’s healthy, too, and that’s critically important at this time of the year.